A terminal emulator's text stack.

 TL;DR

-This document describes how rendering text is architectually implemented in Contour, an in-early-development virtual terminal emulator, in order to support complex unicode as well as (and especially) complex colored emoji.
+This document describes how rendering text is architecturally implemented in Contour, an in-early-development virtual terminal emulator, in order to support complex unicode as well as (and especially) complex colored emoji.

 Introduction